cms-opendata-workshop/workshop2023-post-lesson/setup.md

 ---
 ### Welcome!
 The workshop will introduce participants to Kubernetes, an open-source container orchestration platform.
 Kubernetes provides a scalable and efficient infrastructure for running applications in the cloud.
 It allows users to manage and automate the deployment, scaling, and monitoring of containerized applications.
 In the context of the CMS OpenData workshop, Kubernetes will be used to create an environment on [Google Cloud Platform](https://cloud.google.com), enabling participants to run realistic physics analyses in the cloud.
 ### Setup
-#### 1. GCP Account:
 In this pre-exercise, we will guide you through setting up a working cloud environment for running realistic physics analysis using Google Cloud Platform (GCP).
 Here are the steps to get started:

+#### 1. GCP Account:
 To participate in this workshop, you will need a [GCP](https://cloud.google.com) account.
 Creating a GCP account allows you to access $300.00 USD in credit, which can be used within a period of 3 months.
 Please note that a credit or debit card is required during the account creation process.
-However, it's important to mention that for the Cloud Computing lesson, we will provide temporary resources, so having your own GCP account is not entirely necessary.
+However, it's important to mention that for the Cloud Computing lesson, we will provide temporary resources, so activating your own GCP account credit is not entirely necessary.
 Alternatively, you can use minikube for running tests.
 If you prefer to use minikube, click [here](https://minikube.sigs.k8s.io/docs/start/) to get started.

 #### 2. Prep-work Episodes:
 Once you have decided on your preferred approach (GCP or minikube), please refer to the prep-work episodes of this lesson.
 These episodes will provide you with the necessary instructions and guidance to set up your cloud environment.
 Follow the step-by-step process outlined in the prep-work episodes to ensure a smooth setup.